 It is clear from his speech that the president’s top priority is to pass cap and trade legislation.
 It is notable that he did not directly address it by that name.
-Probably because cap and trade is not very popular, ambulance often referred to by critics as ‘cap and tax’.
+Probably because cap and trade is not very popular, often referred to by critics as ‘cap and tax’.
 He does not have the votes in the senate to pass this legislation as he noted:

-“The House of Representatives has already passed a comprehensive energy and climate bill, generic and there is currently a plan in the Senate — a plan that was developed with ideas from Democrats and Republicans — that would achieve the same goal.
-And, help Pittsburgh, I want you to know, the votes may not be there right now, but I intend to find them in the coming months.
+“The House of Representatives has already passed a comprehensive energy and climate bill, and there is currently a plan in the Senate — a plan that was developed with ideas from Democrats and Republicans — that would achieve the same goal.
+And, Pittsburgh, I want you to know, the votes may not be there right now, but I intend to find them in the coming months.
 (Applause.)
 I will continue to make the case for a clean energy future wherever and whenever I can.
 (Applause.)
 I will work with anyone to get this done — and we will get it done.”

 To get his cap and trade bill passed he is trying to add energy development measures to develop off-shore oil, natural gas, and nuclear power.
 The BP oil spill in the Gulf has made this more difficult as it has stiffened the opposition to any off-shore drilling, leaving the president less incentives to win votes for his cap and trade legislation: